AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/05_Explore_OpenAI_models/README.md

 GPT-4 can solve difficult problems with greater accuracy than any of OpenAI's previous models.
 Like GPT-3.5 Turbo, GPT-4 is optimized for chat and works well for traditional completions tasks.

 The GPT-35-Turbo and GPT-4 models are language models that are optimized for conversational interfaces.
 The models behave differently than the older GPT-3 models.
 Previous models were text-in and text-out, meaning they accepted a prompt string and returned a completion to append to the prompt.
 However, the GPT-35-Turbo and GPT-4 models are conversation-in and message-out.
 The models expect input formatted in a specific chat-like transcript format, and return a completion that represents a model-written message in the chat.
-While this format was designed specifically for multi-turn conversations, you'll find it can also work well for non-chat scenarios too.
+While this format was designed specifically for multi-turn conversations, it can also work well for non-chat scenarios too.

 ### Embeddings